fedeotaran/blog/content/blog/how-build-this-site.md

 > It's importat that the image profile exist on `img` folder with the correct
 > name for the server up correctly

-Finally if you want deploy your static webpage on github pages read [this post](https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+Finally, if you want to deploy your static webpage on github pages read [this post](https://gohugo.io/hosting-and-deployment/hosting-on-github/).